Cable work all year round – regardless of season and ground conditions

 “Before, I mainly worked in urban environments and had to move fast between different workplaces.
 I choose to buy a HUDDIG 1060C, which was a light machine, easy to maneuver and drive between job sites.
 Nowadays I drive the HUDDIG 1260D which is a more powerful, yet versatile machine.
 It has everything I need to work in a city environment and in confined spaces.

-The backhoe loader's versatility is appreciated by both Tero and his clients.
+The excavator loader's versatility is appreciated by both Tero and his clients.

 As a result of COVID-19, Tero and his colleagues notice a greater demand for their services.